 We’ve identified the capabilities to look for in both a migration and an archiving solution.
 And we’ve noted the problem of sunk costs with point solutions that require a new license for every subsequent migration.
 What you need is an intelligent data management solution that provides the best of both worlds—and then some.

-It’s a smarter, analytics-driven data management approach that emphasizes savings and getting more from your data by putting you in control.
+It’s a smarter, analytics-driven unstructured data management approach that emphasizes savings and getting more from your data by putting you in control.

-Only interested in migration?
+Only interested in file and object data migration?

 Elastic Data Migration is also available as a standalone product, offering: